AlMonther9/Sensors/README.md

-# Sensors
-This repo contains the codes of the sensors I'm using in the environmental robot.
+This repository contains the code for the sensors used in my environmental robot.
+It now also includes my robotics experiments, tests, and more.
+Currently, it covers the basics.

-# Edit
-This repo now contains my robotics exp, tests, etc...